CharlesRajaR/dynamic-form-builder-ui/README.md

 - Spring Boot backend server is deployed in internet which is accessed by the frontend internally.

-## 🧱 Tech Stack Used:
-### 🖥️ Frontend: Next.js
-- Why Next.js?

-- Seamlessly integrates with React, allowing dynamic rendering of form fields based on the input JSON Schema.
-- Its file-based routing and modular structure made organizing UI components intuitive and efficient.

-### How it helped solve the problem:

-Dynamic form rendering was handled with ease by React components, and Next.js provided a structured way to manage routes, handle client-server interaction, and support live form validation in real-time.

-### 🧠 Backend: Java (Spring Boot)
-- Why Java and Spring Boot?

-- Spring Boot offers robust data validation, dependency injection, and easy integration with databases, making it ideal for scalable API development.
-- Mature ecosystem and strong community support helped quickly implement JSON Schema validation on the server-side.
-- Secure and production-ready out of the box — essential for handling and validating form submissions safely.

-### How it helped solve the problem:
-Server-side validation reused the same JSON Schema as the frontend, ensuring consistency.Spring Boot simplified the creation of RESTful APIs for schema storage, data submission, export, and retrieval.

-## 🗃️ Database: MongoDB
-- Why MongoDB?

-- Schema-less design was ideal for storing dynamic form data that may vary in structure depending on the schema.
-- Great support for nested and complex JSON-like documents (BSON), aligning naturally with JSON Schema-based data.
-- Scalability and flexibility were a plus for future extensions (e.g., storing user submissions per schema, querying exports, etc.).

-### How it helped solve the problem:
-Easily associated multiple submitted form datasets with a specific schema.

 ## Steps to run the website in local system: